crypt0nym-c0de5ub/full-fledged-model/Readme.md

 constraint forall(c in 0..3)(if sBigRd[c] >= 1 then sRdS[sBigRd[c]] = sRd[c] endif);
 ```

-Since the impact of key bridging is ==implicit==, we give the format output to show the influence of key bridging (redundancy in different processes): easy for verify where the key bridging working in.
+We give the format output to show the influence of key bridging (redundancy in different processes): easy to verify where the key bridging is working.

 ````
 output[show(mb+mf) ++ " bytes |" ++ show(sum(c in 0..3)(vRd[c])) ++ " bits ------ "]; % involvement